Dwarven clerical spells | Spell alterations | Spells from other sources | New clerical spells | Concluding notes |

 dwarven runes on each stone.
 The exact

-number of stones and specific runes inscribed vary with the religion or homeland
+number of stones and specific runes inscribed vary with the religion

 of the cleric.
 A bless spell is then cast upon